camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

 }
 ```

-The getters and setters could further take care of additional serialisation and deserialisation logic for complex objects.
+The getters and setters could further take care of additional serialization and deserialization logic for complex objects.

-Of course your specific implementation approach might differ depending on the programming language and framework you are using.
+Your specific implementation approach might differ depending on the programming language and framework you are using.

 ## Complex data as entities

 There are some use cases when it is clever to *introduce entities alongside the process* to store complex data in a relational database.
 You can see this logically as *typed process context* where you create custom tables for your custom process deployment.
-Then you can even use Data Accessor classes to access these entities in a convenient way.
+Then, you can even use **Data** **Accessor** classes to access these entities in a convenient way.

-You will only store a reference to the entity's primary key (typically an artifical UUID) as real process variable within Camunda.
+You will only store a reference to the entity's primary key (typically an artificial UUID) as real process variable within Camunda.

 Some people refer to this as **externalized process context**.